 “I highly recommend ‘Backpackers 88 days and Counting’ if you want to do your farm work.
 They are the most trusted and reputable group by far, it even has an ‘avoid list’ of farms and working hostels that have a bad name for themselves and the group admin, Rosie, is so helpful, she helps people who have had bad experiences on farms to make a formal complaint and take action against their wrong-doers.”

 Common jobs in Australia

 As a backpacker on a working holiday visa in Australia, you really can get any job you want.
-The most common jobs available to backpackers are hospitality, fundraising and call centres.
-Farm work is also common, there are many types of farm jobs however the most jobs are for fruit pickers and packers.
+The most common jobs available to backpackers are hospitality, fundraising, call centres and farm work.
+There are many types of farm jobs however the most jobs are for fruit pickers and packers.
 However, you can also work on dairy, cattle or egg farms.
-88 days of farm work will get you a second years working holiday visa, so it’s worth it for that reason alone.
+88 days of farm work will get you a second year working holiday visa, so it’s worth it for that reason alone.

 Pay Rates in Australia

 Australia’s minimum wage is one of the highest in the world, at $18.93 an hour currently and with many employers choosing to pay the ‘award wage’ which is even higher depending on what area of work you are in.
 If you are employed under casual terms then you get at least 25% more.